Rogelio Castaneda and Oscar Rivera, Sensata Technologies

 This automatic thermal protection is accomplished by means of an integrated thermostat embedded in the SSR.
 The thermostat senses the internal temperature of a mechanical interface with a metal plate where the internal power-switching device is mounted.
 If the heat exceeds the normal range, it sends a signal to the SSR to turn off the power.
 This built-in thermal protection completely prevents overheating conditions by providing a trip before equipment damage can occur, thereby saving time, money and preventing potential injury.

 While developed for use in a commercial refrigeration application, these new SSR designs can be adapted to other industrial and manufacturing applications to provide similar system benefits.
 For example, consider a conveyor belt application where a motor could stick and cause overload and potential damage to the system.
-In this case, the SSR with integrated thermal protection would prevent overheating from occurring by shutting down the conveyor belt as soon as a pre-determined heat threshold was met within the SSR’s thermostat.
+If this ever happened and a conveyor belt was damaged, it’s probably wise to get it checked over by this California Industrial Rubber Co. store.
+They could repair it for you, allowing your industrial machines to continue to function efficiently.
+All equipment will get damaged over time, so it’s better to make sure that it’s all maintained regularly.
+However, there is equipment, like the SSR with integrated thermal protection, that would prevent overheating from occurring by shutting down the conveyor belt as soon as a pre-determined heat threshold was met within the SSR’s thermostat.

 In injection molding applications where limited space can cause the temperature in the cabinet to rise, thermal protection prevents the SSR from overheating if the heatsinking is not adequate, thus avoiding costly repairs.
 For heating systems, the thermally protected SSR can help shut down the heating element if there is a problem with the temperature controller that causes a temperature runaway, thereby protecting the entire system.